2019 – 2020 HIGHLIGHTS

-WAHHI contributes in endless ways to our community through both volunteerism and financial support.Some of the more visible contributions we’ve made to the community in the past are in gifts, such as the HHI Town Bike Path maps, the “Tales of Hilton Head” bronze Walter Palmer statue at the Shelter Cove Community Park, and a 50thAnniversary gift to the Coastal Discovery Museum where a plaque bearing WAHHI’s name is on the front porch of the Gabled Farm House.
+Some of the more visible contributions we’ve made to the community in the past are in gifts, such as the HHI Town Bike Path maps, the “Tales of Hilton Head” bronze Walter Palmer statue currently in situ on grounds at Honey Horn Plantation and a 50th Anniversary gift to the Coastal Discovery Museum where a plaque bearing WAHHI’s name is on the front porch of the Gabled Farm House.

 This year, our special grant focus was on the cultural and environmental dimensions of our mission.
-Congratulations to the 2019 WAHHI Charitable Fund Grant Recipients:
+Congratulations to the 2020 WAHHI Charitable Fund Grant Recipients:

 - Arts Center of Coastal Carolina;